owlbarn/tutorial/book/algodiff/README.md

 For `df` and `dr`, we need to consider what happens if one of the input is constant (`F` or `Arr`).
 The builder module also has to take these factors into consideration accordingly.

-In `reverse.ml`, we have the `reverse_push` functions.
+Finally, in the **reverse** module (`Owl_algodiff_reverse`), we have the `reverse_push` functions.
 Compared to the simple implementation, it performs an extra `shrink` step.
-This step checks adjoint `a` and its update `v`, ensuring rank of a must be larger than or equal with rank of `v`.
+This step checks adjoint `a` and its update `v`, ensuring rank of `a` must be larger than or equal with rank of `v`.
+Also, the initialisation of the computation is required.
-Also, an extra `reverse_reset` functions is actually required before the reverse propagation begins to reset all adjoint values to the initial zero values.
+An extra `reverse_reset` functions is actually required before the reverse propagation begins to reset all adjoint values to the initial zero values.

-EXAMPLE: what happens if we don't do that.

-For the high level APIs, one thing we need to notice is that although `diff` functions looks straightforward to be implemented using the forward and backward mode, the same cannot be said of other functions, especially `jacobian`.
+Above these parts are the high level APIs.
+One thing we need to notice is that although `diff` functions looks straightforward to be implemented using the forward and backward mode, the same cannot be said of other functions, especially `jacobian`.

-Another thing is that, in our simple implementation, we don't support multiple precisions.
+Another thing is that, our simple implementation does not support multiple precisions.
 It is solved by functors in Owl.
 In `Algodiff.Generic`, all the APIs are encapsulated in a module named `Make`.
-This module takes in an ndarray-like module and generate operations with corresponding precision.
+This module takes in an ndarray-like module and generate AD modules with corresponding precision.
 If it accepts a `Dense.Ndarray.S` module, it generate AD modules of single precision; if it is `Dense.Ndarray.D` passed in, the functor generates AD module that uses double precision.
-(This description is not correct actually; the required functions actually has to follow the signatures specified in `Owl_types_ndarray_algodiff.Sig`, which also contains operation about scalar, matrix, and linear algebra, besides ndarray operations.)
+(To be precise, this description is not quite correct; the required functions actually has to follow the signatures specified in `Owl_types_ndarray_algodiff.Sig`, which also contains operation about scalar, matrix, and linear algebra, besides ndarray operations.
+As we have seen previously, the input modules here are acutally `Owl_algodiff_primal_ops.S/D`, the wrapper modules for Ndarray.)

 ### Extend AD module

 The module design shown above brings one large benefit: it is very flexible in supporting adding new operations on the fly.
 Let's look at an example: suppose the Owl does not provide the operation `sin` in AD module, and to finish our example in [@eq:algodiff:example], what can we do?
 We can use the `Builder` module in AD.

 ```ocaml env=algodiff:extend_ad